-The ideal consistency should be that of “barely melted soft-serve ice cream,” says Travis Tober, co-owner of Austin’s Nickel City.
-He recommends using a Vitamix or three-speed Hamilton Beach HBB908 commercial bar blender, but ice, he believes, is the most critical ingredient.
-“All frozen cocktails are about 20 to 25 percent water when blended, so don’t add anything to the build that doesn’t have flavor,” he says.
-He uses orange pekoe tea cubes to complement the Cointreau and add a touch of tannin.
-Blending Persian and Key lime juices with simple syrup balances acidity with sweetness.
-To build, he adds the liquid ingredients to the blender first, followed by ice.
-Serve in a pre-chilled insulated tumbler or 15-ounce goblet, garnished with a salted rim and lime wheel.
+The ideal consistency for a frozen Margarita should be that of “barely melted soft-serve ice cream,” says Travis Tober, co-owner of Nickel City in Austin, Texas.
+He recommends using a Vitamix or three-speed Hamilton Beach commercial bar blender, but ice, he believes, is the most critical ingredient.
+Rather than plain ice, Tober uses cubes of frozen orange pekoe tea to complement the Cointreau and add a touch of tannin to the mix.

 - 1 1/2 ounces blanco tequila